alyssa-greenwell/earlybird/README.md

 The replication package is archived on Zenodo with DOI: [10.5281/zenodo.7608802](https://doi.org/10.5281/zenodo.7608802).
 The source code is distributed under the MIT license, the data is distributed under the CC BY 4.0 license.

+## Additions by Alyssa Greenwell, Gerald Lee, Anika Rahman Joyita, and Nabila Zaman
+The following files were added or edited to this repository for the purpose of the ICS 691G Research Project.

+* submit_earlybird.slurm: This is the slurm file used to run the jobs on KOA.
+This calls src/run.py and runs 1,620 jobs with unique combinations across the Devign, Reveal, and BIFI datasets.
+The logs can be found under logs folder.
+* baseline.slurm: This slurm file runs the baseline CodeBERT model.
+It runs 30 different combinations across the three datasets.
+These logs are also found under the logs folder.
+* generate_csvs.py: This script takes the mlflow output of the jobs run and puts it into three CSV files, one for each dataset, under output/tables.
+This is done so that notebooks/early_layers_results.ipynb can be run to generate the results.
+* notebooks/early_layers_results.ipynb: This file was written by the original authors of this study, but was modified to suit the purposes of this partial replication.
+Specifically, the Exception Type dataset was removed and the zero_out_special_tokens = Ture parameter was removed.

+To replicate our version of the study:

+- Follow the original instructions to install and set up the environment with CUDA.
+- Preprocess the Devign, Reveal, and BIFI datasets according to the original instructions.
+- On KOA HPC or a similar server, submit a batch job using the submit_earlybird.slurm file.
+- Submit a batch job using baseline.slurm.
+- Run generate_csvs.py.
+- Run notebooks/early_layers_results.ipynb.
+The entire file will not run properly due to the jobs that were removed.
+But the results that are relevant to this version of the study will still generate.

+This concludes the section of the README that was written by the replication authors.
+The rest is from the original study cited at the top.

 ## Organization